 The Company, through its Divisions, works with its customers in developing new products to meet market needs.
 The approach to new products is primarily from active product development as opposed to pure scientific research.
-The Label Division develops innovative label products for home and personal care, food and beverage, and healthcare customers; specialty and promotional products; and automotive and other consumer durables.
+The Label Segment develops innovative label products for home and personal care, food and beverage, and healthcare customers; specialty and promotional products; and automotive and other consumer durables.
 These include clear labels, game pieces and expanded content labels.
-In the Container Division, new barrier systems for aerosol cans, aluminum bottles for beverage products, and new shapes and styles for aluminum aerosol cans and bottles have been developed for its existing and new customers.
-In the Tube

-Division, new shapes, styles and decoration for plastic tubes are created to satisfy customers' demanding marketing needs.
+In the Container Segment, aluminum bottles for beverage products, and new shapes and styles for aluminum aerosol cans and bottles have been developed for its existing and new customers.
+In the Tube Segment, new shapes, styles and decoration for plastic tubes are created to satisfy customers' demanding marketing needs.